Trump voices ‘second thoughts’ about escalating trade war with China

-BIARRITZ, France – President Trump said he had “second thoughts” about his escalating trade war with China – a remark that administration officials rushed to walk back – as the simmering G7 summit here threatened to overheat Sunday with the arrival of Iran’s foreign minister.
+BIARRITZ, France — Mixed signals over the trade war with China and rifts over Iran dominated the opening of the annual G7 summit of the leaders of the world’s most powerful democracies as White House officials scrambled Sunday to sweep up after President Trump’s remark that he had second thoughts over his trade policy and debated how to respond to the unexpected arrival of Tehran’s foreign minister.

-Mohammad Javad Zarif, who was Iran’s lead negotiator on the nuclear deal that Trump scuttled and European leaders have attempted to salvage, made a surprise visit to the beachfront resort in western France where world leaders are holding their annual meeting.
+French President Emmanuel Macron, determined as this year’s host not to allow Trump to hijack the G7 agenda, quietly invited Mohammad Javad Zarif, Iran’s lead negotiator on the nuclear deal that Trump has tried to scuttle, to visit the beachfront resort in western France where world leaders are holding their annual meeting.

-French officials confirmed they invited Zarif, a move sure to anger Trump, whose administration has been intent on isolating Iran and who hates to share the limelight.
+The move seemed to come as a surprise to Trump, whose administration has been intent on isolating Iran and who hates to share the limelight.

+Trump was touting a tentative U.S.-Japan trade agreement when Zarif’s plane was landing nearby and appeared taken aback by news of his arrival.

-“No comment,” Trump said curtly when asked about Zarif.
+“No comment,” he said curtly when first asked about Zarif on Sunday afternoon.

-His “second thoughts” comment came during the announcement of a tentative new trade agreement with Japan, an event that appeared to have been hurriedly put together as administration officials tried to squelch headlines about Trump’s apparent doubts over the latest escalation of his yearlong trade war with Beijing, which has unsettled global markets and U.S. business leaders.
+Trump, who has expressed a willingness to meet with Iranian leaders without preconditions but has sanctioned top officials, including Zarif, kept any frustration over the unanticipated guest to himself, avoiding the subject as he sent out a number of tweets from his hotel room before a dinner with other leaders.

+By contrast, he had been eager to tout the possible breakthrough with Japan—an agreement principle on a trade deal—announcing the progress hours after a morning meeting with Japanese Prime Minister Shinzo Abe.

 “We’ve been working on a deal with Japan for a long time.
-And we’ve agreed in principle,” Trump told members of the press pool covering his events, who were suddenly summoned to hear from him and Japanese Prime Minister Shinzo Abe.
+And we’ve agreed in principle,” Trump told members of the press pool covering his events, who were suddenly summoned to hear from him and Abe.

-U.S. officials said the deal involving agriculture, industrial tariffs and digital trade could be formalized before the United Nations General Assembly next month.

 The Japanese described the deal more cautiously.